MichaelsPlayground/TalkToYourIcodeSlixCard/icode_slix_command_overview.md

 ## Inventory Read (Command code = A0h)

-When receiving the INVENTORY READ request, the ICODE SLIX IC performs the same as the anticollision sequence, with the difference that instead of the UID and the DSFID, the requested memory content is re-transmitted from the ICODE SLIX IC.
+When receiving the INVENTORY READ request, the ICODE SLIX IC performs the same as the anti collision sequence, with the difference that instead of the UID and the DSFID, the requested memory content is re-transmitted from the ICODE SLIX IC.

 ## Fast Inventory Read (Command code = A1h)